Andy Keogh

-Andrew Declan Keogh (born 16 May 1986) is a former Irish professional footballer who last played as a striker for A-League club Perth Glory.
+Andrew Declan Keogh (born 16 May 1986) is an Irish professional footballer who plays as a forward for semi-professional side East Perth FC.
 Born in Dublin, Keogh played the first several years of his professional career playing for a number of clubs in England, including Wolverhampton Wanderers, for whom he made over 100 appearances.
 In 2014, Keogh moved to Australia to play for Perth Glory.
-He left the Glory for one year to play in the Thai Premier League for Ratchaburi before returning in early 2016, and again in 2020 after leaving in 2019 for Al-Qadsiah.
+He left the Glory for one year to play in the Thai Premier League for Ratchaburi before returning in early 2016, and again in 2020, after leaving in 2019, for Al-Qadsiah.

 Keogh has won thirty caps for the Republic of Ireland national team, scoring two goals.

 Club career

 Early career

-Born in south Dublin to Declan and Linda, he attended CBC Monkstown along with younger brother Kenny.
+Born in south Dublin to Declan and Linda, he attended CBC Monkstown along with his younger brother, Kenny.
 Although a talented Rugby player, he chose football in his mid teens.
 Keogh began his playing career at Cabinteely FC and Joeys FC in South Dublin.
+He also was an accomplished midfielder in gaelic football at juvenile level with Cabinteely GAA.

 Leeds United

 Keogh moved to Leeds United at the age of sixteen.
 He failed to break into their first team and was loaned out to the League Two side Scunthorpe United at the beginning of the 2004–05 season.

-Here, he made his league debut on 7 August 2004 in a 3–1 win over Rochdale.
+Here, he made his league debut on 7 August 2004, in a 3–1 win over Rochdale.
 He scored two goals in 12 appearances before an injury crisis at Elland Road caused him to be recalled to his parent club.
 After failing to get into the team under manager Kevin Blackwell, he made his one appearance as a late substitute in a League Cup tie against Portsmouth, he then spent the rest of 2004 playing reserve games for Leeds, until he was loaned to Bury in January 2005 as a replacement for Preston North End-bound David Nugent.